aditya25shah/30daysofProject/day6-app/README.md

-## Pomodoro Timer

-Today i made a very small project named pomodoro timer which is a timer of exact 25 minutes it was a good to go project as i revised some basic maths and useEffect, some javascript topics as well
+## Qr Code Scanner

+Today i made a project QrCode Scanner which uses  React Build in library which helps in scanning qr code

+this helped me gain a good amount of knowledge about
+- how useEffect works
+- how React works with build it library
+- how Html5-qrcode works

 Thankyou
 Aditya